timmens/bayesian-hierarchical-models/README.md

 In the folder `manuscript` you can find the term paper.
 In the folder `presentation` you will find a slides for a presentation on the same topic.

+The materials which were created by my collegues can be found in the branch `complete`.